School Life

 Being an EBS Student

-We work hard to encourage and support our students every step of the way, instilling the “I want to learn” culture into every young person that walks through our door.
+We work hard to encourage and support our students every step of the way, instilling the “I want to learn” and “Do the right thing” culture into every young person that walks through our door.

 Along with academic studies, EBS has over 30 extra-curricular clubs that range from Chess Club to Robotics Club to Football Club; there really is something for everyone!
 If you can’t find your perfect club, why not start your own?
 You will be given support and guidance to pursue your hobbies and interests in a safe and supervised environment.

 East Barnet School is in a modern building with great sports and technology facilities to allow you to reach your full potential.
-This is your opportunity to embrace everything that EBS has to offer and to explore all of your interests.
+This is your opportunity to embrace everything that EBS has to offer, explore all of your interests, and excel in areas that really excite you.

-As a member of the EBS community you will also get opportunities to go on foreign trips to far flung places for example, Russia and the USA to name but two, as well as go on the annual, legendary Ski trip.
+As a member of the EBS community you will also get opportunities to go on foreign trips to far-flung places, for example, Iceland and the USA to name but two, as well as go on the annual, legendary Ski Trip which has been running at EBS since the 1960s.

 clock icon